-We have studied structure formation in MDM models that can explain an anomalous X-ray line around $3.5\,{\rm keV}$ observed by Chandra and XMM-Newton.
-In our MDM models, the NRP sterile neutrino composed $\sim 25\%$ and $\sim 50\%$ of DM mass density and some cold stable particle accounted for the rest.
-The mass and the mixing angle of the sterile neutrino are $M \simeq 7\,{\rm keV}$, $\sin^2(2\theta) \sim 4.0 \times 10^{-10}$, and $8.0 \times 10^{-10}$, respectively.
-The parameter set makes the MDM models viable and consistent with observations of the Lyman-$\alpha$ forests.
+We have studied structure formation in MDM models that can explain the unidentified X-ray line around $3.5\,{\rm keV}$ observed by Chandra and XMM-Newton.
+In MDM models, the NRP sterile neutrino with a mass $M \simeq 7\,{\rm keV}$ composes $\sim 25\%$ and $\sim 50\%$ of the whole DM mass density, and some cold stable particle accounts for the rest.
+The mixing angles of the sterile neutrino are $\sin^2(2\theta) \sim 4.0 \times 10^{-10}$ and $8.0 \times 10^{-10}$, respectively.
+These parameters make the MDM models viable and consistent with the observations of the Lyman-$\alpha$ forest.

-We have shown that the MW-like and Andromeda-like halos (in terms of the halo mass) in our MDM simulations have the total number of subhalos comparable to that of observed satellites.
-The CVF of at least one of these halos is consistent with the observations of the Local Group.
-Therefore, we conclude that our MDM models explain the X-ray line, the Lyman-$\alpha$ forests, and the CVF simultaneously.
-Besides, our MDM models could explain the $\gamma$-ray anomaly in the Galactic center as is discussed in section \ref{sec:neutrino}.
+We have shown that several MW-like and Andromeda-like halos (in terms of the halo mass) in the MDM models are consistent with the observed Local Group in terms of the CVF.
+The radial distributions of subhalos in the MDM models are also closer to those observed than in the CDM model.
+Therefore, we conclude that the MDM models explain the reported X-ray line and the observations of the Lyman-$\alpha$ forests and mitigate the missing satellite problem.
+Besides, the MDM models possibly explain the $\gamma$-ray anomaly in the Galactic center as discussed in section\,\ref{sec:neutrino}.

-It is interesting to examine the radial distributions of satellites in the simulated MDM halos.
-We compare the radial distributions in figure \ref{fig:radis}.

-For the plot, the same satellite galaxies in section \ref{sec:cvf} are used with all the galactocentric distances taken from \cite{McConnachie2012}.
-We select halos from the same simulations as in section \ref{sec:mf} and \ref{sec:cvf}.
-Note that the distances of the farthest observed dwarfs are $258\,{\rm kpc}$ (MW) and $279\,{\rm kpc}$ (Andromeda).
-The line colors and symbols are set consistent with the halos shown in figure \ref{fig:cvf}.
-Bold lines correspond to the halos whose CVF is consistent with the observation (represented by blue line for $r_{\rm warm} = 0.25$ model and dark-yellow, cyan, and dark-green lines for $r_{\rm warm} = 0.50$ model in figure \ref{fig:cvf}).
-Note that the number of subhalos of the innermost bin is likely affected by the gravitational softening of the simulations\,\cite{2005MNRAS.359.1537R}.
-In the innermost regions, the subhalos are also vulnerable to tidal disruption.
-The effect is enhanced numerically when the central densities of the subhalos are low owing to the gravitational softening.

-Compared to the CDM model, the satellite radial distributions in our MDM halos are more concordant with those of observation.
-The number of satellites are closer to those of observation in all the radial bins but in $60\text{--}120\,{\rm kpc}$.
-Table \ref{tab:rss} shows the residual sum of squares (RSS), $\sum_i (N_{i, \,\rm sim.} - N_{i, \,\rm obs.})^2$ where $N_{i, \,data}$ is the number of satellites in $i$-th bin.
-The RSS is smaller in our MDM models than in the CDM model.
-Note that we exclude the innermost bin from the sum.

-We notice that the number of satellites around the MW farther than $120\,{\rm kpc}$ is much smaller than that around Andromeda.
-This may be because the Galactic disk prevents us to survey the whole sky, or because the radial distribution has considerable intrinsic variations among halos.
-The latter is indeed suggested by our simulation results (see figure \ref{fig:radis}).